- What are the deadlines for submitting applications?

-A note on Merit Scholarships: If you complete your application by the Priority Admissions Deadline (February 1st) and are a domestic student with a 3.3 cumulative GPA or above from your most recent academic institution, you will be considered for merit-based scholarships.
+A note on Merit Scholarships: These are only for first-level masters program applicants (MDiv, MTS, and MSM).
+If you complete your application to one of these programs by the Priority Admissions Deadline and are an international or domestic student with a 3.3 cumulative GPA or above from your most recent academic institution, you will be considered for merit-based scholarships.
 These awards are made on the basis of a student’s credentials, original application to the School, and an online video interview.
 Details about how to complete the video interview are sent directly to eligible prospective students during approximately the third week of February, and they are given a week’s time to complete the assignment.
 During the first week of March these credentials are considered together (original application materials and video interview), and faculty award the Scholarships for Merit by mid-March.

 The School of Theology’s tuition is significantly lower than the tuition of other schools and colleges within Boston University.
 Every seminarian benefits appreciably from this reduced tuition cost.
 Need-based Tuition Scholarships are provided to nearly all full-time School of Theology students once they are accepted into a degree program, in addition to the already-reduced School of Theology tuition costs.